stressedtyagi/SWE-Intern-Task/Readme.md

 # Koinx-SWE-Intern-Task

 This is a Node.js app that is containerized using `Docker` and has `Prometheus` monitoring implemented.
-Also i am using `cAdvisor` (container Advisor) for analyzing and exposesing resource usage and performance data from running containers.
+Also using `cAdvisor` (container Advisor) for analyzing and exposing resource usage and performance data from running containers.

-This REST API provides an routes to retrieve Ethereum transactions for a particular user based on their address.
+This REST API provides routes to retrieve Ethereum transactions for a particular user based on their user address.

 ## **Prerequisites**